Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 Like blogging and influencing, growing a subscriber list to a newsletter can take time.
 So if you haven’t already got an audience and you’re looking for a fast way to start being an affiliate marketer, a paid affiliate website is usually the quicker option.

 When it comes to determining your niche, it’s really more of an exercise in self-reflection.
 Obviously, it takes longer to research and understand a topic you’re entirely unfamiliar with than to write compelling content about something you’re already passionate about.

 Here are some things to consider:

-- What you’re already expert at / passionate about: As mentioned, think about those things you’re already interested in.
-It could be that they’re part of your profession (e.g. the best accounting software for small business owners).
-Or it could be based on a longtime hobby or passion (e.g. camping, sports, fashion etc.)
+- What you’re already expert at/passionate about: As mentioned, think about the things you’re already interested in.
+It could be that they’re part of your profession (e.g., the best accounting software for small business owners).
+Or it could be based on a longtime hobby or passion (e.g., camping, sports, fashion etc.)

 - Consider a range of product offerings: No discerning reader will trust a review with a single recommendation.
 Or a site that only recommends one brand over and over.
 Therefore, when you’re thinking about your niche think about the range of product categories and brands that you might include.
-E.g. a niche around camping might include everything from tents to backpacks, raingear to portable barbecues.
+For example, a niche around camping might include everything from tents to backpacks, and rain gear to portable barbecues.
 And it would showcase different brands/sellers for all these products.